 She said the town already has an $8,000 municipal planning grant for a similar design guide for the town's central business area, which is part of the "design review district."

 Howard also said she plans to speak next week with the owners of three properties along Route 121 that were severely damaged during Tropical Storm Irene.
-She said she will talk to the owners, whose properties are not livable, about a FEMA buyout.

 Municipal Manager Willis D. "Chip" Stearns II gave a few updates at Tuesday's meeting.
 He said the town budget is right on track before going into his update of the Rockingham Free Public Library renovation project.